aleksandr-kiliushin/learning/summaries/testing-javascript-applications/index.md

 - make your code easier to understand;
 - catch error that your code are not able to.

 #### SECTION 13.1.
-USING TYPE SYSTEMS TO MAKE INVALID STATES INPRESENTABLE
+USING TYPE SYSTEMS TO MAKE INVALID STATES INREPRESENTABLE

+Imagine a function that accepts a number as an argument.
+Instead of testing what happens when a non-number argument is passed, you can restrict non-number arguments on the static analysis level.

+Unlike tests, type systems are _not_ based on experimentation.
+They are based on clear, logical rules with which your programs need to comply to be considered valid.

 #### SECTION 13.2.
 REVIEWING CODE TO CATCH PROBLEMS MACHINES CAN'T